DavidRagazzi/nupic/README.md

  * After CMake generation, two useful environment variables will be created:
    * `$NUPIC`, which is the same as `$REPOSITORY`
    * `$NTA`, which references `$REPOSITORY/build/release` as default location (the directory with all executables and libraries generated from build process).
 You can change this default location by using `-DPROJECT_BUILD_RELEASE_DIR:STRING=` option in CMake command line.
+     - If `$NTA` is already set, its value will be used as the build location

 ### Using command line